dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 # Entity Framework Core tools reference - .NET CLI

 The command-line interface (CLI) tools for Entity Framework Core perform design-time development tasks.
-For example, they create migrations, apply migrations, and scaffold a model based on an existing database.
+For example, they create [migrations](xref:core/managing-schemas/migrations/index), apply migrations, and generate code for a model based on an existing database.
 The commands are an extension to the cross-platform [dotnet](/dotnet/core/tools) command, which is part of the [.NET Core SDK](https://www.microsoft.com/net/core).
 These tools work with .NET Core projects.

 If you're using Visual Studio, we recommend the [Package Manager Console tools](powershell.md) instead:
 * They automatically work with the current project selected in the **Package Manager Console** without requiring that you manually switch directories.